-Step back in time with fascinating old images of Keadby Bridge in Lincolnshire.
+Step back in time with fascinating old images of Keadby Bridge, Lincolnshire, England.

 Keadby Bridge in 1933